twilight07/mcp-unity/README.md

 This error occurs because the bridge connection is lost when the domain reloads upon switching to Play Mode.
 The workaround is to turn off **Reload Domain** in **Edit > Project Settings > Editor > "Enter Play Mode Settings"**.

 </details>

 ## Support & Feedback

-If you have any questions or need support, please open an [issue](https://github.com/CoderGamester/mcp-unity/issues) on this repository.

-Alternative you can reach out on:
+If you have any questions or need support, please open an [issue](https://github.com/CoderGamester/mcp-unity/issues) on this repository or alternative you can reach out on:
 - Linkedin: [![](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white 'LinkedIn')](https://www.linkedin.com/in/miguel-tomas/)
 - Discord: gamester7178
 - Email: game.gamester@gmail.com